comicchang/collectd-iptables-accounting/README.md

 1. Checkout this repository somewhere on your system accessible by collectd; for example as `/usr/share/collectd/collectd-iptables-accounting`.
 1. Install the Python requirements with `pip install -r requirements.txt`.
 1. Configure the plugin (see below).
+1. Configure iptables (see init_iptables.sh and update_iptables.sh)
 1. Restart collectd.

 ## Configuration